smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 ## Database development environment

 Current two databases are used: *sahsuland* and *sahsuland_dev*.
 The installer database *sahsuland* is kept stable for long periods, *sahsuland_dev* is the working database.
-Both *sahsuland* and *sahsuland_dev* are built with the completed alter scripts.
-Instructions to build the *sahsuland_dev* database to include the alter scripts under development are included.
+The development database *sahusland_dev* is built from psql scripts which create and populate the database ojects.
+Then alter scripts not under development and then run and the database tested.
+The database is then exported and then imported into *sahsuland*.
+The *sahsuland_dev* database can then be enhanced with the alter scripts under development.

+The middleware always runs against sahusland.

 After the move from the SAHSU private network to the main Imperial network the database structure is only modified by alter scripts so that the SAHSU Private network